 According to the latest research, it was found that gladiators ate mainly chickpeas, peas, beans and lentils.
 Legumes were also a basic component of the diet of Roman soldiers, because, like today’s military pea soup, it is an easy – to – obtain food, a satisfying and cheap meal.

 Before entering the arena, the gladiators were swearing (autocratusa) that they would not be spared in the fight.
 It is also a myth that before the fight, the gladiator paraded in front of the audience with his hand raised in a welcome gesture, reciting the quote “Ave Imperator, morituri te salutant!” (“Hail, Emperor, those who are about to die salute you”), Because this is confirmed by only one message from Suetonius.
 Fights did not last longer than a few minutes, though there were sometimes many hours of duels.
 Duels rook place mostly in the afternoon.
-The fight could not be avoided because passive players were whipped or pricked with burning hot rods.
+The fight could not be avoided because passive gladiators were whipped or pricked with burning hot rods.
 A referee (em>summa rudis) appeared between the fighters and made comments.

 Fights, but not a slaughter!